tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 From my perspective ninety years in the future, there were several pieces of this system that surprised me. the first odd thing was that axiom 5 only makes claims about pairwise unions of sets, whereas my cached version of the axiom made a claim about infinite sums.
 The second, even more eye-catching thing was that E was assumed to be a *finite* set.
 This contrasts the modern formulation I'm familiar with, where no claim is made as to the size of E. Of course, this second anomaly explains the first, as one doesn't need to worry about infinite unions when dealing with a finite set.

 Kolmogorov acknowledges the incompleteness of this system, and claims that in order to properly define a field of probability over an infinite set E, one needs a supplementary sixth axiom.
-This really turned my head because the modern formalization doesn't need any additional
+This really turned my head because the modern formalization doesn't use any additional axioms...
 ### A more modern presentation of the axioms

 ------